 Once it was a knee and now it is also the foot, the back, maybe into your backside and hips.

 You might have tried massage or physio, maybe pilates and yet it’s still a problem.
 Maybe it kind of goes away but as soon as you stop YOUR regime it returns, much the same.
 You keep trying other people but this is not going away.
 Do you ask “is this it for me”?

-You use that spiky ball, the foam roller, stretch this, activate that…but it’s never enough!
+You use that spiky ball, the foam roller, stretch this, activate that, work your core…but it’s never enough!
 Nothing is ever enough.
 You always need to keep up the routine.

 What if I told you that the potential answer to your pain and frustration was available to be seen in the way you stand, walk and move.
-And if you learnt to move what is missing in your movement, that your body may respond in kind and let go of the symptoms you feel.
+And if you learnt to move what is stiff/blocked/stuck, that your body may respond in kind and let go of the symptoms you feel.